mieubrisse/personal-writing/psychic-warfare-defense-systems/post.md

 - Hide Shorts everywhere (home page, search results, sidebar)
 - Hide sponsored videos on the homepage
 - Hide the pause overlay that suggests more videos when you pause
-- Hide animated thumbnails that auto-play to grab your eye
+- Hide thumbnail autoplay
 - Disable video playback on hover
-- Prevent short videos from auto-looping
-- Turn off Shorts "up next" autoplay
-- Force autoplay off globally
+- Block end-of-video autoplay
 - Hide the sidebar
 - Disable trailer autoplay on channel pages

 **[Clickbait Remover for Youtube](https://chromewebstore.google.com/detail/clickbait-remover-for-you/omoinegiohhgbikclijaniebjpkeopip)** replaces thumbnails with an actual frame from the start of the video and normalizes titles to regular capitalization.
-Turns out videos are _way_ less tempting when the thumbnail isn't a guy making an exaggerated shocked face next to a red circle.

-**The combined effect is dramatic.** Here's what my Youtube looks like:
+Combined, these extensions work great.
+Here's what my Youtube looks like:

 My home page - no videos pushed to me at all: